Structure

 It's said to be primitive type coercion when it tries to coerce values to String, Number or Boolean types.

-For those types we basically use the type as a function (without using new), with a subtle difference: When coercing null to String, it'll coerce to empty string instead of the string 'null' (unless when the attribute is nullable).
+For those types we basically use the type as a function (without using new), with a subtle difference: When coercing null to String, it'll coerce to empty string instead of the string 'null' (unless when the attribute is ).
 For example:

 const User = attributes({